 - Senseless Sacrifice: Selina allows herself to be burned at the stake for a crime she did not commit, believing that people would calm down and not hunt other witches.
 However, the other witches begin to take revenge for her death and it leads to the Witch Hunt and the war between them.

-- Sufficiently Analyzed Magic: Several time lampshaded by Zero, which treats magic not as some amazing phenomenon, but as a science that can be studied and developed.
+- Sufficiently Analyzed Magic: Lampshaded several times by Zero, which treats magic not as some amazing phenomenon, but as a science that can be studied and developed.

 - Title Drop: The final episode of the anime, "The Grimoire of Zero".